 Burke was previously chief financial officer at two large nonprofit organizations after spending 10 years in public accounting at KPMG.

 Burke graduated from Marquette University with a degree in accounting and has a master’s degree in health services management from Webster University.
 She is a certified public accountant and a certified global management accountant.

 General Manager & Chief Information Officer

-Faiz Hanif leads an international team of information technology professionals that design, develop, and support the digital tools and products used by Rotary International and Rotary Foundation staff and Rotary clubs worldwide.
-His team also ensures Rotary’s technology is compliant with global industry standards.
+Faiz Hanif leads an international team of information technology professionals who design, develop, and support the digital tools and products used by Rotary International and Rotary Foundation staff members and Rotary clubs worldwide.
+His team also ensures that Rotary’s technology is compliant with global industry standards.

 Hanif has more than 15 years of technology experience across multiple industries.
 Before joining Rotary, he held leadership positions at companies including McDonald’s Corp., HAVI, and Foley & Lardner LLP.

 Head of Global People & Talent (formerly Human Resources)